tomasz-grobelny/ecuip/README.md

 If you have any (potentially broken) Electrolux electric/induction cooktop/hob device to spare for the project please let me know.
 We might want to:
  * Get the device sent to me - especially if you are located in Poland or nearby - otherwise the logistic costs might not be worth it,
- * Arrange for a session to collect device specific information on the spot where the device is located; note this requires some technical knowledge and (relativelt cheap) equipment on your part.
+ * Arrange for a session to collect device specific information on the spot where the device is located; note this requires some technical knowledge and (relatively cheap) equipment on your part.

 ## Objectives
 There are two main objectives of the project: